OldSneerJaw/synctos/README.md

 If the specified document definitions contain any violations, the utility will exit with a non-zero status code and output a list of the violations to standard error (stderr).
 Otherwise, if validation was successful, the utility will exit normally and will not output anything.

-See the [Testing](#testing) section for information on writing test cases for custom code in document definitions.
+Be aware that the validation utility cannot verify the behaviour of custom functions (e.g. dynamic constraints, custom actions, custom validation functions) in a document definition.
+However, the [Testing](#testing) section of the README describes how to write test cases for such custom code.

 ### Specifications